Balancing Breath & Movement for Stress Relief

 Among them are:

-SOTAI is the Manual Medicine, which Keizo Hashimoto, M.D.
+Sotai is the Manual Medicine that Keizo Hashimoto, M.D.
 (1897 – 1993) developed.
 He applied classical Oriental medical healing arts with modern medical knowledge.
-The treatment of SOTAI is to move AWAY from pain.
+The treatment of Sotai is to move AWAY from pain.
 If it hurts to move to the left, move to the right.
 When the Sotai treatment is completed, the patient feels as though he/she has received a combination of massage, chiropractic adjustment, and acupuncture, all rolled into one treatment.
 It is THAT complete.

 The Sotai treatment basically hits the reset button.
 The treatment itself takes a little under an hour and works each and every meridian in the body.
-Fewer needles are required and the balance achieved is remarkable and long lasting.
-Energy seems to flow smoothly and the mind feels at ease.
-My teacher/mentor is Peter Guy Thompson, who has learned this form of healing directly from Dr Hashimoto in Japan, and has brought it to America.
+Fewer needles are required, and the balance achieved is remarkable and long-lasting.
+Energy seems to flow smoothly, and the mind feels at ease.
+My teacher/mentor is Peter Guy Thompson, who learned this form of healing directly from Dr. Hashimoto in Japan and has brought it to America.
 Peter has built a systematic form to these moves and has worked with me to make them my own.